ghostfaceuk/core-chameleon/README.md

 `--update`: Updates Core Chameleon to the latest version.

+`--version`: Prints the currently installed version of Core Chameleon.

 In the case of a Git-based installation, you must also add the path to Core after the action, such as `chameleon --update /home/nos/nos-core`.

 ## Manual Configuration